HaibaraAi96/k8s-controller/README.md

 Write a Kubernetes custom controllers in Go

+Controllers are an essential part of Kubernetes.
+They are the “brains” behind the resources themselves.

 The controller for a resource are responsible for making the current state come closer to the desired state.
 It is an active reconciliation process that watches the shared state of the cluster through the API server and makes changes to move the current state towards the desired state.